ngrx/platform/projects/ngrx.io/content/guide/component/index.md

 # @ngrx/component

+Component is a library for building reactive Angular templates.
+It provides a set of declarables that can work with or without `zone.js`.
-Component is a set of primitive reactive helpers to enable fully reactive, Zoneless applications.
-They give more control over rendering, and provide further reactivity for Angular applications.
+They give more control over rendering and provide further reactivity for Angular applications.

 <div class="alert is-critical">